charleennewland/blog/operational_excellence_pt2.md

   <img width="550" height="300" src="https://github.com/charleennewland/blog/assets/138404574/c642c090-704c-49fc-8bc2-954d0f1a8380/460/300">
 </p>

+In one of my previous blog posts, I covered the reasons behind process improvement failures.
+The next step was to develop an operational excellence maturity model, but first I had to define the terms continuous improvement and operational excellence, which are essential to the model.
+In the previous piece, I focused on the definition of continuous improvement, and in this post, I will define operational excellence.
+In my upcoming blog post, we'll finally get into the fundamentals of an operational excellence maturity model.

 #### What is operational excellence?
 There are various definitions for operational excellence in literature, just as there are for continuous improvement.
 Each definition focuses on a different angle, and the majority of them are similar.
 According to [1], there are 32 different definitions, with key focus areas spanning from employee and customer satisfaction to continuous development of operational performance.
 The common theme across these definitions is that operational excellence refers to the intended result or ideal state for a business.